Code of Conduct

 - To be a leader in education and research on the health, safety, and environmental effects of crystalline silica and industrial sand mining and processing operations;

-- To work with carriers to foster the safe transport of industrial sand, to work with carriers and other stakeholders to minimize to the extent commercially feasible the impact of transporting sand;
+- To work with carriers and other stakeholders to foster the safe transport of industrial sand;

 - To instill a culture throughout all levels of the member company organizations to continually advance these guiding principles.

-- All WISA members are encouraged to participate in the Wisconsin DNR Green Tier Program, with respect to each of its industrial sand facilities within the state of Wisconsin.
+- All members are encouraged to participate in the Wisconsin DNR Green Tier Program at each of its industrial sand facilities within the state of Wisconsin.

 - Regardless of participation in Green Tier, all WISA members shall demonstrate a commitment to the following:

-- A strong environmental compliance record, with no recent civil or criminal judgments or DNR citations;
+- A strong environmental compliance record (factors considered may include recent civil or criminal judgments);

-- Prompt follow-up action to any findings of non-compliance or non-conformance discovered during the annual audits; and;
+- Prompt follow-up action to any findings of non-compliance or non-conformance discovered during EMS audits.

-- Maintain an average respirable crystalline silica dust exposure level for each major job category, for each Wisconsin industrial sand facility, at or below .05 mg/m3.
+- Maintain an average respirable crystalline silica dust exposure level for each major job category at each Wisconsin industrial sand facility, at or below .05 mg/m3.

 Community, including land use, transportation, community outreach and emergency response initiatives: